Get the ArenaCoach Desktop App

 Best Compositions

-Composition data from high-rated play.
-These are the highest-performing team setups that include Enhancement Shaman, based on win rate across a meaningful number of games.
+Composition data across this season.
+These are the highest-performing team setups that include Enhancement Shaman, based on win rate with a minimum match volume so one-game flukes don’t slip in.

 3v3 Arena